-As was made clear above, comparing the version of Sefer Yeṣirah found in the Genizah rotulus, in Saʿadiah’s commentary, and in other early fragments, on the one hand, to the earliest textual witnesses of the long and short recensions, on the other, reveals a fundamental difference in the internal ordering of the treatise’s branches—beyond mere differences in the scope of their material.
-In the early Genizah version, each of the four chapters includes the same, fixed series of lemmata and commentarial sections on these that are linked together in a sort of chain.
-In contrast, most chapters in the long and short recensions condense all the sections that begin with the same opening formula, such that each chapter consists of a sort of list or series of annotations on a given opening formula: e.g., chapter 1 contains all sections beginning with עשר ספירות בלימה; chapter 2 contains all sections beginning with עשרים ושתים אותיות; chapter 3 contains all sections beginning with שלוש אמות אמ"ש; chapter 4 contains all sections beginning with שבע כפולות בג"ד כפר"ת; chapter 5 contains all sections beginning with שתים עשרה פשוטות.
-All known versions of the long recension and all examined versions of the short recension follow a basically similar order, notwithstanding minor variations in the internal ordering of the sections concentrated within each of the chapters.
-It seems then that the order of the chapters in the long and short recensions basically corresponds to the internal ordering of the sections in each of the four chapters I proposed we identify in the early Genizah version.
+As was made clear above, comparing the version of Sefer Yeṣirah found in the Genizah rotulus, in Saʿadiah’s commentary, and in other early fragments, on the one hand, to the earliest textual witnesses of the long and short recensions, on the other, reveals a fundamental difference in the internal ordering of the treatise’s passages —beyond mere differences in the scope of their material.
+In the early Genizah-attested version, each of the four chapters includes the same, fixed series of lemmata and commentarial sections on these that are linked together in a sort of chain.
+In contrast, the main chapters in the long and short recensions condense all the sections that begin with the same opening formulae, such that each chapter consists of a list or series of annotations on a given opening formulae: e.g., chapter I contains all sections beginning with the words “ten sefirot belimah”; chapter II contains all sections beginning with “twenty-two letters”; chapter III – “three primary”; chapter IV – “seven double”; and chapter V “twelve simple”.
+All known variants of the long recension and all examined variants of the short recension follow a basically similar order, notwithstanding minor variations in the internal ordering of the sections concentrated within each of the chapters.
+It seems then that the order of the chapters in the long and short recensions basically corresponds to the internal ordering of the sections in each of the four chapters I proposed we identify in the early Genizah-attested version.

-The pronounced difference in the orders of the various versions begs the question: Which of the two orders more faithfully reflects the earliest form of the treatise?
-Does the cohesive and fixed lemmatic structure of the early Genizah version, proposed above, preserve the earliest form of the book—which was subsequently split up by a compiler who rearranged its statements according to their formal-technical character (the opening formula?).
-Or, do the collections contained in the long recension bear witness to an earlier form in which the treatise consisted of a sort of series of annotations—which were only subsequently rearranged into a more balanced structure with cohesive units by an editor?
+The considerable difference in the orders of the various versions begs the question: Which of the two orders more faithfully reflects the earliest, more original form of the treatise?
+Does the cohesive and fixed lemmatic structure of the early Genizah-attested version, proposed above, preserve the earliest form of the book—which was later subsequently split up by a compiler who rearranged its statements according to formal-technical criteria (the opening formula)?
+Or, do the collections contained in the long and short recensions bear witness to an earlier, more original form in which the treatise consisted of a series of annotations—which were only subsequently rearranged into a more balanced structure with cohesive units by an editor?